 Quarantine separates and restricts the movement of people who were potentially or directly exposed to a contagious disease to see if they become sick.

-What is happening at the facilities where staff have tested positive for COVID-19?
+What is happening at the facilities where PIOC have tested positive for COVID-19?

-There have been confirmed positive cases of COVID-19 at multiple DOC facilities (see the Persons in our Care Testing Dashboard for the latest case information for those in our care or the Employee Confirmed Cases page for a breakdown by location of staff cases).
-Upon notice of the confirmed cases, all facilities subsequently suspended administrative rules pursuant to Wisconsin Administrative Code Section 306.22.
-This suspension of administrative rules ensured limited movement of persons in our care, permitting only critical movement of individuals.
+Administrative rules are currently suspended and will remain suspended at each facility until we are able to return to full, pre-pandemic visiting levels.
+This suspension of administrative rules ensures limited movement of persons in our care, permitting only critical movement of individuals.
 Persons in our care at all facilities continue to have access to shower facilities and meals as regularly scheduled.
-Each site activated their Emergency Operating Procedures and completed a deep cleaning of the facilities.
+Each site activated its Emergency Operating Procedures and completed a deep cleaning of facilities.
 Maintaining the safety, health, and well-being of staff and persons in our care continues to be our primary focus during this crisis.
 The situation at each institution is being monitored closely in an effort to return to normal operations as soon as appropriate.

 What climate improvements have been implemented at facilities with limited movement due to positive cases?

 We have taken several actions to support persons in our care despite functioning under modified operational plans.
-These include providing two free phone calls per week, increasing canteen spending limits, and providing access to additional movies, cable channels and digital TV wherever possible at sites with modified movement.
+These have included providing two free phone calls per week, implementing video visits, increasing canteen spending limits, and providing access to additional movies, cable channels, and digital TV wherever possible.